nikhilpatil12/wiki-chatbot/README.md

 ```bash
 npm install
 ```
-8. Once the installation is complete, run the following command to run the Angular app, Make sure you have Angular cli installed
+8. Once the installation is complete, run the following command to run the Angular dev server, Make sure you have Angular cli installed
 ```
 ng serve -o
 ```